 - You must submit your digital examiners' copy of your thesis online, via RTDS (Research Thesis Digital Submission), no later than the last day of the vacation immediately following the term in which your application for the appointment of examiners was made.
 Login to the Research Digital Submission website via https://student.rtds.ox.ac.uk/. - You may submit the digital examiner's copy of your thesis at the same time as applying for the appointment of examiners, but note that your examiners will not be sent a link to download the thesis, until form GSO.3 has been approved and your examiners have formally confirmed their appointment to the Research Degree Team at the Examination Schools. - If your thesis title has changed, it is your responsibility to request approval of the new title on your GSO.3 form.
 The GSO.3 form should be completed by yourself, your supervisor and your college and submitted to your Graduate Studies Assistant.
 Hand the form in prior (by four to six weeks) to the submission of the thesis where possible.
 The examiners have to be approved by the relevant board and the examiners' formal acceptance received before a link to download the thesis can be sent out. - Hard copies of your thesis may only be requested by your examiners from the Research Degrees Team.
 The minimum time between both examiners receiving the official digital copy of the thesis and a viva date remains at four weeks (as referred to under 'the oral examination or viva' section below). - You can access RTDS via the Research Theses Digital Submission website.
 Full guidance on the functionality and instructions on how to submit your thesis using RTDS can be found in the Quick Reference Guide for Students. - Examiners are required to return the examiners' joint report within one month of the date of the candidate's viva or the receipt of the completed minor corrections.

 Candidates with a maximum submission date of Friday 0Wk MT2019 (ie last day of TT2019) will not be permitted to submit under the new regulations.
-Any candidate who has a later maximum submission date and wishes to submit under these new regulations may do so from Monday 1Wk MT2019 but this will count as an MT2019 submission and cannot be backdated to TT2019.

 5.4 Dispensations from viva regulations